anotherlab/UsbSerialForAndroid/README.md

 git remote set-head origin -a
 ```

-This library currently supports Xamarin.Android and .NET 6 (and .NET 7).
-The demo app currently targets .NET 7, but the code was written for Xamarin.Android.
+This library currently supports Xamarin.Android, .NET 6, .NET 7, and .NET 8.
+The demo app currently targets .NET 8, but the code was written for Xamarin.Android.
+The code works with .NET 9 and an upcoming update will update the demo projects to .NET 9.

+Support for Xamarin will be dropped in the next update.
+Microsoft has ended support for Xamarin and you can no longer support apps to the Google Play Store that were built with Xamarin.

 ## Structure